brandur/sorg/content/passages-drafts/002-japan.md

-The macaques don't visit the human-accessible part of park every day, but the park's wardens helpfully post daily stickers on Facebook that read "monkeys!!" or "no monkeys" so that you can get a feel for how often they're visiting (they usually come).
+The macaques don't visit the human-accessible part of park every day, but the park's wardens helpfully post daily stickers on Facebook that read "monkeys!!" or "no monkeys :(" so that you can get a feel for how often they're visiting (they usually come).

-When they come, they come in droves.
+And when they come, they come in droves.
 When I saw my first monkey I focused on him and crept around carefully, afraid that I'd scare him off.
 I realized later that I was missing the forest for the trees, and that there were about two hundred others like him a little further up the path.
 It's really a personal natural experience -- I had dozens run just a few feet from me after being there for a half hour or so.

 ### Shibu Onsen (#shibu-onsen)